Grandeur Peak (Face) Trailhead: A Challenging Hike with Stunning Views in Salt Lake City

 The Grandeur Peak (Face) Trailhead, located at 2900 Wasatch Blvd in Salt Lake City, Utah, is a celebrated trailhead that serves as the gateway to one of the region's most rewarding and challenging hikes.
 Rated highly by outdoor enthusiasts, this trailhead offers access to a strenuous ascent known as the West Face of Grandeur Peak, considered among the toughest hikes in the Wasatch Mountains.
 The trail itself involves a steep climb of over 3,200 feet within just 2.3 miles, demanding a good level of fitness and preparation.
 Despite its difficulty, the experience is immensely gratifying with panoramic 360-degree views at the summit, including breathtaking sights of Salt Lake Valley, the Great Salt Lake, Antelope Island, and surrounding mountain ranges such as the Wasatch Back and Mount Olympus.
 The trailhead area provides parking for around 20 cars with additional spaces outside the locked gate, making it convenient for visitors.
 This trailhead is part of the larger Bonneville Shoreline Trail system, connecting to adjacent trails such as the Pipeline Trail, enhancing its appeal for those interested in extended hikes or mountain biking.
 The natural beauty combined with the physical challenge makes the Grandeur Peak (Face) Trailhead an excellent destination for meeting up with friends who share a love for hiking, nature, and spectacular vistas.

-Here's what people think of Grandeur Peak (Face) Trailhead
+What people think of Grandeur Peak (Face) Trailhead, based on reviews

 As of recent, Grandeur Peak (Face) Trailhead holds a 4.6-star rating based on 287 reviews.